SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``spreadsheet_filename``
 """""""""""""""""""""""""""""""

- * the name of spreadsheet containing information about the data to be analysed, including the file extension, usually in the form of 'spreadhsheet.csv' or 'spreadsheet.xlsx'
+ * The name of spreadsheet containing information about the data to be analysed, including the file extension, usually in the form of 'spreadhsheet.csv' or 'spreadsheet.xlsx'
  * this spreadsheet file is assumed to be located in the main analysis pipeline folder
  * argument type: string or character array